Somalia: United Nations and World Bank Group Call for Sustained Funding to Relieve Suffering in Somalia

-Mogadishu — On mission to Somalia, the Emergency Relief Coordinator and senior officials from the World Bank and the UN Peacebuilding Support Office say that early action and joined up approaches are key to ending the country's cyclical crises
+The United Nations and the World Bank have called for more funding to avert hunger in Somalia.

-With the latest analysis showing that Somalia's main harvest was the worst since the famine in 2011, Under-Secretary-General (USG) for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock today called for sustained funding to protect recent gains made in beating back hunger and reiterated the importance of the Government's Resilience and Recovery Framework, which is at the centre of efforts to break the paradigm of recurring humanitarian crises in Somalia.
+Under-Secretary-General (USG) for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock called for sustained funding to protect recent gains made in beating back hunger and reiterated the importance of the Government's Resilience and Recovery Framework, which is at the centre of efforts to break the paradigm of recurring humanitarian crises in Somalia.

+He was speaking at the end of a two-day mission to Somalia undertaken with the World Bank Group's Senior Vice President for the 2030 Development Agenda, United Nations Relations, and Partnerships, Mahmoud Mohieldin, and the United Nations Assistant Secretary-General for Peacebuilding Support, Oscar Fernandez-Taranco.

 As a result, up to six million people are now projected to be food insecure over the coming months.
 A third of them will be severely food insecure without sustained aid.
 And climaterelated events will continue to have deleterious effects on the humanitarian situation in Somalia."
 Over the past 30 years, droughts have become more intense and frequent in Somalia, which also faces recurring flooding during the rainy seasons.
 Much of Somalia's infrastructure is dilapidated as a result of the decades-long conflict and lack of investment, which further undermines the country's ability to cope.